baldurk/renderdoc/docs/how/how_network_capture_replay.rst

 RenderDoc supports capture and replay over a network connection.
 While slightly more complicated than the default workflow of doing everything on one machine, there are a number of scenarios where this can be useful.

+This is also the same mechanism used for Android capture and replay, except with built-in native support for supporting Android targets.

 If you can run the minimal RenderDoc support for capturing on a target machine such as an embedded device or devkit, the bulk of the replay work can be done on an existing machine where the UI is running.

 Likewise if you have a capture that you'd like to run on a different driver or hardware, you don't have to set up a full environment to run RenderDoc, you can just run the minimal remote server.